binipringle/contracts/_texts/0-outline.md

 Draft a modification to the Alaska Packers contract that would be more immune to challenge.

-## VIIIc Theoretical Perspective - Neo-Classical Economics and Socioeconomics
+## VIIIc Neo-Classical Economics and Socioeconomics

 What neo-classical economic assumptions does the court make in Alaska Packers that may have influenced the outcome of the case?
 How might you challenge those assumptions?

-# NINE - CONTENT OF THE CONTRACT
+# IX Content of the Contract

 ## IXa Interpretation